 Variable interest entities, or VIEs, are legal entities that generally either do not have equity investors with voting rights or that have equity investors that do not provide sufficient financial resources for the entity to support its activities.
 When an enterprise has both the power to direct the economic activities of the VIE and the obligation to absorb losses of the VIE or the right to receive benefits of the VIE, the entity has a controlling financial interest in the VIE.
 A VIE often holds financial assets, including loans, receivables or other property.
 The company with a controlling financial interest, the primary beneficiary, is required to consolidate the VIE into its Consolidated Balance Sheets.
-S&T has three wholly-owned trust subsidiaries, STBA Capital Trust I, DNB Capital Trust I and DNB Capital Trust I, or the Trusts, for which it does not absorb a majority of expected losses or receive a majority of the expected residual returns.
-The DNB Capital Trust I and DNB Capital Trust II were acquired with the DNB merger.
+S&T has two wholly-owned trust subsidiaries, STBA Capital Trust I and DNB Capital Trust II, or the Trusts, for which it does not absorb a majority of expected losses or receive a majority of the expected residual returns.
+DNB Capital Trust II was acquired with the DNB merger.
 At inception, these Trusts issued floating rate trust preferred securities to the Trustees and used the proceeds from the sale to invest in junior subordinated debt securities issued by us.
 The Trusts pay dividends on the trust preferred securities at the same rate as the interest we pay on the junior subordinated debt held by the Trusts.
 The Trusts are VIEs with the third-party investors as their primary beneficiaries, and accordingly, the Trusts and their net assets are not included in our consolidated financial statements.
-However, the junior subordinated debt securities issued for ancial statements.
-However, the junior subordinated debt securities issued financial statements.
-However, the junior subordinated debt securities at the securities issued by S&T are included in our Consolidated Balance Sheets.
+However, the junior subordinated debt securities issued by S&T are included in liabilities in our Consolidated Balance Sheets.